 How do I book a session?

-You can book your initial Clinical Consultation directly through my Calendly link - www.calendly.com/NiaJane/clinical-consult or get further guidance by sending me an email at Nia@NiaJane.com.
-I typically arrange Clinical Consultation calls for Tuesday and Thursday PMs, but I’m happy to discuss alternatives if these days or times aren’t a good fit for you.
+You can book your initial Clarity Consultation directly through my Calendly link - www.calendly.com/NiaJane/clarity-consult or get further guidance by sending me an email at Nia@NiaJane.com.
+I typically arrange Clarity Consult calls for Tuesday and Wednesday PMs, but I’m happy to discuss alternatives if these days or times aren’t a good fit for you.
 Following the call, we can decide together how to go forward with sessions.
-You can find out more about Clinical Consults here

 What should I include in my enquiry?